How to Dry Areas Affected by HVAC Condensation

 Air movement is essential for evaporation.
 Without airflow, moisture remains trapped in materials and dries much more slowly.

-Airflow alone does not remove moisture from the air, but it significantly improves evaporation speed when combined with other methods.
+Airflow alone does not remove moisture from the air, but it improves evaporation speed when combined with dehumidification.
+Do not aim fans directly at visible mold, because strong airflow can spread spores before the area is contained or cleaned.

 Step 4: Reduce Indoor Humidity